 Police, fire, and emergency medical services, along with other supporting staff and organizations, are critical to the health, safety, and well-being of a community.
-As with the other critical sectors, broadband-enabled technology has changed and improved the ways in which public safety entities serve and protect.
+As with the other critical sectors, broadbandenabled technology has changed and improved the ways in which public safety entities serve and protect.
 Additionally, the internet has brought about a new wave of criminal activity known as cybercrime.
 Cybersecurity and prevention, and the swift investigation and response to cybercrime from local, state, and federal law enforcement, can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam, and ransomware.

 These data show the connectivity and use of technology among public safety agencies in the community, compared to those in other communities participating in Connected Nation's Connected program.
+This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Wichita County represent survey responses collected between October 2021 and February 2022.
-During this time, eight Wichita County public safety agencies completed this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and February 28, 2022.
+Data from Orange County represent survey responses collected from February through March 2022.
+During this time, three Orange County public safety agencies completed this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.